PROGRAM DETAILS FOR SUNDAY MONTHLY (Now at McKinney Falls)

 Our Group Email: email@example.com

-Please add these group email addresses to your email contacts to avoid the emails going to your spam folder in the future.
-Each program has their own email group hosted by Gaggle Mail where instructors contact parents about the program logistics, story of the day, or schedule changes, etc. Although we try to communicate by email at least a week in advance, sometimes emails will go out with shorter notice.
+Please add this group email address to your email contacts to avoid the emails going to your spam folder in the future.
+This email group will be used to contact parents about the program logistics, story of the day, or schedule changes, etc. Although we try to communicate by email at least a week in advance, sometimes emails will go out with shorter notice.

 What to Bring: